andy-maier/python-garbagetracker/design/README.md

-Design information for garbagetracker project
+Design information for Yagot project
 ==============================================================

 This directory contains loosely organized files in markdown, text or RST format